 This is another report from WordFence telling users that .PHP were part of an attack campaign.

-In case you have to let your users or a service have access to some .php files, consider whitelist the file.
+In case you have to let your users or a service have access to some .php files, consider whitelisting that file.

 For example, If you want to get post comments, create a firewall rule to whitelist wp-comments-post.php